-We usually travel in a classic car, which means we usually have limited space to carry everything.
+We usually travel in a classic car, which means we often have limited space to carry everything.
 Therefore using luggage that optimises the packing space available is a real bonus.
 A really worthwhile investment is fitted luggage, tailored to your car, as it means that you can pack in your room and not in the car park.
 This avoids so many pitfalls – rain, arguments, other people watching you try to squeeze everything in!
 Classic Travelling Luggage has fitted luggage for over 180 different cars and counting… If your car isn’t already listed it can be measured and fitted luggage created for you.

 Packing Folders & Cubes